Learn how to press flowers, enjoy a relaxing hobby, and never buy pressed flowers again for your DIY arts and crafts projects.

 How to Press Flowers Perfectly

-- For the best results, choose flowers that are naturally flat like daisies, pansies, violas, sunflowers, chrysanthemums, tulips and ferns.
-Bulky flowers like roses are harder to get completely paper flat.
+- For the best results, choose naturally flat varieties.
+Hydrangeas, daisies, pansies, violas, chrysanthemums, tulips, and ferns are some of the best flowers to press.
+While pretty, bulky blooms like roses are harder to get completely paper flat.

-- Choose perfect flowers, no holes or discoloration – we only want the best!
+- Choose perfect florets and leaves with no holes or discoloration because we only want the best!

-- Pressed flowers are extremely fragile.
-Handle with care!
+- Pressed flowers are extremely fragile so handle with care!

-- Let your flowers have their space!
-When laying out flowers make sure they are not over lapping each other in the press, or else you will get one glob of petals.
-Okay, that’s about it for my pressing power tips, read below for how to flatten some flowers.
+- Let your materials have their space!
+When laying out the specimens make sure they are not overlapping each other in the press, or else you will get one glob of petals.

 Want to craft something cute in a flash?
 This is the method for you!
-In only minutes, you have some beautiful pressed flowers that are craft ready when you are!
+In only a few minutes you'll have some beautiful pressed flowers which are craft ready when you are!

 - Ironing board